AdobeDocs/journey-optimizer.es-ES/help/using/rn/e-release-notes.md

 * When simulating an email content, a new option enables you to check how your content performs against inboxes spam filtering.
 This feature is currently proposed to a set of customers only (Limited Availability), and available for the Email channel.-->

-**Alerta**

-* Cuando se produce un error en una de las campañas, ahora aparece un icono de advertencia en la lista de campañas junto con el estado de la campaña.

 **Campañas**

 * Ahora puede detener una campaña única activa, realizar modificaciones y reanudarla de nuevo.
 Esta mejora está disponible en versión beta.
+* Cuando se produce un error en una de las campañas, ahora aparece un icono de advertencia en la lista de campañas junto con el estado de la campaña.

 **Recorridos**